syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ### Customizing SecondaryContent

+ SecondaryContent specifies the contents to be displayed when the primary tile content changes during HubTileTransitions in the HubTile.
 You can customize the secondary content by the following two ways:
  1. [Customizing SecondaryContent via property](#customizing-secondarycontent-via-property)
  2. [Customzing SecondaryContent via template](#customizing-secondarycontent-via-template)